talofo/namoradinha/visual_background/README.md

 ## Overview

 The Visual Background System provides a modular, data-driven parallax background architecture for the game.
-It enables dynamic, theme-based multi-layer backgrounds with performance monitoring and seamless integration with the EnvironmentSystem and CameraManager.
+It enables dynamic, theme-based multi-layer backgrounds with performance monitoring and seamless integration with the EnvironmentSystem and CameraSystem.

 - **Data-driven:** All background composition is defined via resource files.
 - **Modular:** Each responsibility is encapsulated in a focused class or resource.